Geometric Graph Manifolds with non-negative scalar curvature: A dichotomy and the proof of nonneg

 \begin{rem} {\rm The properties at the boundary $\gamma$ of a disk $D$ as in \pref{cyl} are easily seen to be equivalent to the fact that the natural gluing $D\sqcup(\gamma\times(-\e,0])$, $\gamma\cong\gamma\times\{0\}$, is smooth when we consider on $\gamma\times (-\e,0]$ the flat product metric.
 In fact, in Fermi coordinates $(s\geq 0,t)$ along $\gamma$, the metric is given by $ds^2 +f(t,s)dt^2$.
 The fact that $\gamma$ is a (unparameterized) geodesic is equivalent to $\partial_sf(0,t)=0$, while the curvature condition is equivalent to $\partial^k_sf(0,t)=0$ for all $t$ and $k\ge 2$.
 Therefore, $f(s,t)$ can be extended smoothly as $f(0,t)$ for $-\e<s<0$, which gives the smooth isometric attachment of the flat cylinder $\gamma\times(-\e,0]$ to $D$.} \end{rem}

-As a consequence of \pref{cyl}, $\partial C=(\gamma\times \R^{n-2})/G$ is connected, and so is $H=\sigma(\partial C)$.
+As a consequence of \pref{cyl}, and the assumption that there are no flat cylinders, $\partial C=(\gamma\times \R^{n-2})/G$ is connected, and so is $H=\sigma(\partial C)$.
 In particular, $M^n$ contains at most two twisted cylinders with nonnegative curvature glued along $H$.
 We call such a connected compact flat totally geodesic hypersurface $H$ a {\it core} of $M^n$.
 We conclude:

-\begin{cor} If $M^n$ is not flat and not itself a twisted cylinder, then $M^n=W\sqcup H$ with core $H$, and either: \begin{enumerate} \item[$a)$] $H$ is two-sided, $\sigma$ is an isometry, and $W=C\sqcup C'$ is the disjoint union of two open nonflat twisted cylinders as above attached via an isometry $\partial C\simeq H\simeq \partial C'$; or \item[$b)$] $H$ is one-sided, $\sigma$ is a local isometric two-fold cover, $W=C$ is a single open nonflat twisted cylinder as above, and $M^n=C \sqcup H = C \sqcup (\partial C/\Z_2)$. \end{enumerate} Furthermore, in case $(a)$, if $H'\subset M^n$ is an embedded compact flat totally geodesic hypersurface then there exists an isometric product $H\times[0,a]\subset M^3$, with $H=H\times \{0\}$ and $H'=H\times \{a\}$.
-In particular, any such $H'$ is a core of $M^3$, and hence the core is unique up to isometry.
-On the other hand, in case $(b)$ the core $H$ is unique. \end{cor} \proof We only need to argue for the uniqueness of the cores.
-In order to do this, given a twisted cylinder~$C$ we call boundary nullity leaf, or BNL for short, any limit of nullity leaves of $C$ at its boundary.
+\begin{cor} If $M^n$ is not flat and not itself a twisted cylinder, then $M^n=W\sqcup H$ with core $H$, and either: \begin{enumerate} \item[$a)$] $H$ is two-sided, $\sigma$ is an isometry, and $W=C\sqcup C'$ is the disjoint union of two open nonflat twisted cylinders as above attached via an isometry $\partial C\simeq H\simeq \partial C'$; or \item[$b)$] $H$ is one-sided, $\sigma$ is a locally isometric two-fold covering map, $W=C$ is a single open nonflat twisted cylinder as above, and $M^n=C \sqcup H = C \sqcup (\partial C/\Z_2)$. \end{enumerate} Furthermore, in case $(a)$, if $H'\subset M^n$ is an embedded compact flat totally geodesic hypersurface then there exists an isometric product $H\times[0,a]\subset M^n$, with $H=H\times \{0\}$ and $H'=H\times \{a\}$.
+In particular, any such $H'$ is a core of $M^n$, and hence the core is unique up to isometry.
+On the other hand, in case $(b)$ the core $H$ is already unique. \end{cor} \proof We only need to prove the uniqueness of the cores.
+In order to do this, any limit of nullity leaves of $C$ at its boundary in $M^n$ will be called a boundary nullity leaf, or BNL for short.